13 min read

 1. Enable Ticket Triaging

 A Microsoft Teams ticketing system provides a centralized location to prioritize and categorize incoming tickets.
-This can help diagnose the urgency and severity of every ticket (also known as triaging) and automatically route and escalate requests to the proper agent.
+This can help:

 Team members can use tags or labels to categorize tickets based on urgency, complexity, or other factors.
 This lets agents quickly identify high-priority tickets and ensure they are addressed first.